 History of the Plott Hound Dog Breed

-Way back in 1750, the ancestors of the Plott, five Hanoverian Schweisshund (Hanoverian hounds) which is a type of bloodhound used for boar hunting, accompanied the German immigrant Johannes Georg Plott and were probably mixed with other dogs at the time.
+Interestingly, the Plott Hound is the only coonhound (named because they were often used to hunt raccoons and other such creatures) that is not a decedent of a Foxhound.
+You see, way back in 1750, the ancestors of the Plott, five Hanoverian Schweisshund (Hanoverian hounds), which is a type of bloodhound used for boar hunting, accompanied the German immigrant Johannes Georg Plott and were probably mixed with other dogs at the time of.

 Which is why…

-Unlike other “coon hounds” the Plott Hound is not actually related to the Foxhound.
-The Plott Hound is also unique because, while it has German ancestry, it actually comes from a mountain ridge in Western North Carolina known as the Plott Balsams which is a sub range of the Blue Ridge Mountains in the Appalachian Mountains.
+Unlike other “coon hounds,” the Plott Hound is unrelated to the Foxhound.
+The Plott Hound is also unique because, while it has German ancestry, it comes from a mountain ridge in Western North Carolina known as the Plott Balsams, a sub-range of the Blue Ridge Mountains in the Appalachian Mountains.

-This coonhound breeds continues to be employed in many avenues which include; tracking cougars for tagging by wildlife agencies, some are show dogs (excelling at agility), and others continue to use their hunting heritage.
+Early on, Plotts had many jobs besides just hunting, including; protecting the home, driving livestock, and watching out for the safety of the children in the family.
+Nowadays, this coonhound breed continues to be employed in many avenues, including tracking cougars for tagging by wildlife agencies, some are show dogs (excelling at agility), and others continue to use their hunting heritage.

-As with all dog breeds it is a good idea to do your research before getting one.
-While the Plott will not only love and protect the children he is raised with he needs a firm and patient leader to bring this side out.
-So, if you are not an experienced dog owner this breed will not be for you.
+As with all dog breeds, researching before getting one is a good idea.
+While Plott will not only love and protect the children he is raised with, he needs a firm and patient leader to bring this side out.
+So, if you are not an experienced dog owner, this breed will not be for you.

 Now if you ask us…

-Here at IndulgeYourPet, all dogs must be trained with positive reinforcement and patience but it is especially important when training a Plott to remember that they have the typical hound traits of being independent and stubborn.
+At IndulgeYourPet, all dogs must be trained with positive reinforcement and patience.
+Still, it is essential when preparing a Plott to remember that they have the typical hound traits of being independent and stubborn.

-Remember to always treat your dog kindly.
-Plotts especially have a long memory for dogs and people who have wronged them and sometimes they seek to even the score.
+It is also good to remember that without regular practice, Plott will likely forget much of what he learns.
+As with most children, this dog learns well with repetition and has a positive and experienced role model.
+And always remember to treat your dog kindly.
+Plotts especially have a long memory for dogs and people who have wronged them, and sometimes they seek to even the score.

-Plotts have a tendency, when they are bored, have treed a squirrel, or when they go hunting to be quite noisy.
-This dog has what is called ‘a bawl mouth,’ which is when a dog barks and it is long and drawn-out.
-So, if you live in close quarters, with your neighbor, remember that they might not appreciate your dog’s voice as much as you do.
+Plotts tend, when bored, have treed a squirrel, or go hunting, to be quite noisy.
+This dog has what is called a bawl mouth,’ which is when a dog barks and it is long and drawn-out.
+So, if you live in close quarters with your neighbor, remember that they might not appreciate your dog’s voice as much as you do.

 We should also note that…

-Needless to say, this is a dog that will need a lot of attention and exercise, needing long walks at least twice a day to work the fidgets out.
-Off leash, runs in a safe place or some strenuous hikes are needed at least once, but more like twice a week, as a way to exercise your dog.
-And of course, if you hunt, your Plott will love to go with you.
+Plotts, in particular, are excavators and explorers, and with their exhaustive curiosity, they are great escape artists.
+If your pen or a fenced yard isn’t vital and secure enough, your Plott will have no problem escaping.
+So, this dog will need a lot of attention and exercise, needing long walks at least twice a day to work the fidgets out.
+Off-leash, runs in a safe place, or some strenuous hikes are required to exercise your dog at least once, but more like twice a week.
+And, of course, if you hunt, your Plott will love to go with you.

-Unlike some other “hound” dogs, if your Plott is brought up with other animals they will do fine with them, but remember every dog is an individual so this is not always the case.
-With other dogs of the same sex they have been known to assert themselves and be territorial.
-The disposition of your Plott also depends on if it was bred and trained to be big game hunters, which will make them more aggressive, where as if they are trained and bred for little game they will be less aggressive.
+Unlike some other “hound” dogs, if your Plott is brought up with other animals, they will do fine with them, but remember, every dog is an individual, so this is not always the case.
+With other dogs of the same sex, they have been known to assert themselves and be territorial.
+Your Plott’s disposition also depends on whether it was bred and trained to be a big game hunter, which will make them more aggressive, whereas if they are qualified and generated for a little game, it will be less aggressive.

 A Plott puppy needs to be trained early on.
-Even when a puppy is 8 weeks old they have the ability to learn everything that you are able to teach them.
-If you are unfortunate enough to wait until your Plott puppy is 6 months old it will be much harder to train because your puppy is already maturing into a headstrong dog.
+Even when a puppy is eight weeks old, they can learn everything you can teach them.
+If you are unfortunate enough to wait until your Plott puppy is six months old, it will be much harder to train because your puppy is already maturing into a headstrong dog.

-Try and get your puppy into a training class, puppy kindergarten per say, by the time that they are 10-12 weeks old so that they can socialize and begin to learn how to work.
-You need to be aware though that a lot of training classes require your dog to have certain vaccines (rabies, parvovirus, distemper, etc.) completed prior to enrolling.
-In these cases, in lieu of formal training you can socialize your dog with family and friends.
+Try and get your puppy into a training class, puppy kindergarten per se, by the time they are 10-12 weeks old to socialize and begin to learn how to work.
+You need to be aware that many training classes require your dog to have certain vaccines (rabies, parvovirus, distemper, etc.) completed before enrolling.
+Instead of formal training, you can socialize your dog with family and friends in these cases.

-When selecting a dog speak with the breeder and inform them of what you are after in a companion and they will help you in choosing the right puppy, Breeders are with the puppies daily and can make great recommendations.
-When thinking of what you are wanting in a Plott it is helpful to look for a puppy that has parents with pleasant personalities and were socialized in early puppyhood.
+When selecting a dog, speak with the breeder and let them know what you are after in a companion, and they will help you choose the right puppy; breeders are with the puppies daily and can make great recommendations.
+When thinking of what you want in a Plott, it is helpful to look for a puppy with parents with pleasant personalities who were socialized in early puppyhood.

-The Plott has a coat that is fine and soft yet still thick enough to shelter the dog when hunting in rough wet or cold conditions.
-There are some Plotts that have what is called a double coat which means that there is an undercoat that is soft, short and dense and then on top there is stiffer and longer hair.
-When looking at grooming you will need to use a rubber curvy brush which will distribute the skin oils but will also remove the dead hair.
-Also, if you find that hair is winding up on your furniture then you will want to brush him more often.
-When you have a Plott with a double coat you will find that they do shed which means that they will need to be brushed every few days.
+The Plott has a delicate and soft coat yet is still thick enough to shelter the dog when hunting in rough wet, or cold conditions.
+Some Plotts have a double coat, meaning that there is an undercoat that is soft, short, and dense, and then there is stiffer and longer hair on top.
+When looking at grooming, you will need to use a rubber curvy brush that will distribute the skin oils and remove the dead hair.
+Also, if you find that hair is winding up on your furniture, you will want to brush him more often.
+When you have a Plott with a double coat, you will find that they shed, meaning they must be touched every few days.

 But be aware…

-Scent hounds (which are what a Plott is) often times have what some describe as a musty odor.
-Thus, regular baths can often assist in keeping the odor under control but know that this may be something you will need to live with.
-Otherwise the care of a Plott is pretty basic and includes; nail trims, teeth brushing, and cleaning and keeping their hanging ears dry.
+Scent hounds (what a Plott is) often have what some describe as a musty odor.
+Thus, regular baths can often assist in keeping the smell under control but know that this may be something you will need to live with.
+Otherwise, the care of a Plott is primary and includes; nail trims, teeth brushing, cleaning, and keeping their hanging ears dry.

-While all dogs have a potential of developing health condition that are genetic in nature, do not get a Plott from a breeder that doesn’t give some kind of health guarantee for their puppies.
-Any breeder that is reputable will be honest about a breed’s health problems and the incident rate that they occur in their lines.
-To find a reputable breeder you can consult the National Plott Hound Association or the American Plott Association.
+While all dogs have the potential of developing genetic health conditions, do not get a Plott from a breeder that doesn’t give their puppies some health guarantee.
+Any reputable breeder will be honest about a breed’s health problems and the incident rate in their lines.
+You can consult the National Plott Hound Association or the American Plott Association to find a reputable breeder.

-Platt hounds are generally healthy, but as with all dogs there are some conditions that they are more predisposed to.
+Platt hounds are generally healthy, but as with all dogs, they are more predisposed to some conditions.
 Since Plotts have a deep chest, they can be prone to such things as:

 - Gastric torsion: $1750-$7750